DavidWells/serverless-workshop/lessons-code-complete/core-concepts/5-using-addition-resources/README.md

     You should receive a response with the new item. (or an error if dynamo fails)
 <!-- AUTO-GENERATED-CONTENT:END -->

-## DynamoDB Cloud formation
+## DynamoDB CloudFormation

-Cloudformation can be tricky at first.
+CloudFormation can be tricky at first.
 Below is the cloud formation template for a new dynamoDB table.

-For additional cloudformation information check out. [cloudformation video tutorials](https://acloud.guru/learn/aws-cloudformation) and [advanced cloudformation video tutorials](https://acloud.guru/learn/aws-advanced-cloudformation)

 ```yml
 Resources: